DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 Try it out, and you should see something like what's shown below.

-> Before restarting, retest logging in via SSH.
-This will give you an alternate way to access the system in case of typos or other unforseen problems lock you out of the console.
+> Before restarting, ensure you can log in via SSH.
+This will give you an alternate way to access the system in case of typos or other unforseen problems locking you out of the console.

 ```
 (none) login: root